 - Boswellia: From osteoarthritis to inflammatory bowel disease, this herb's ability to reduce inflammation and pain is an important addition to supplements.
 A typical dose is 350 mg/day three times/day.

 - Devil’s claw: Shown to be better than conventional medications for low back pain, you want to use a product that provides 50-100 mg harpagoside, the active chemical in the herb, daily

 - Sam-E: specifically beneficial for osteoarthritis knee pain, the dose is 200-400 mg three times daily.

 - Capsaicin from hot peppers, and essential oils of wintergreen, peppermint, and lavender – all used topically – alleviate the discomforts of painful joints and headaches.
 They usually need to be applied at least 3 times/day to the affected area to be maximally effective.

-The following herbs are purely for symptomatic pain relief.
+The following herbs are purely to relieve pain symptoms.
 These herbs are strong non-addictive analgesics and muscle relaxants that can be used acutely as needed.
-Gaia Herbs and Herb Pharm both offer products containing these herbs in various combinations.
 They are also especially good for acute pain as with symptom flares or with your period, and also for nighttime pain.

 - Jamaican dogwood

 Ginger, cramp bark, and fish oil, as well as the topical applications, may all be used safely during pregnancy and while breastfeeding.